 It would be untrue to claim that all successful biomedical engineers possess an identical set of character traits that set them apart from the rest.
-In general, though, there are a number of characteristics that will certainly benefit an individual interested in becoming a biomedical engineer in the future.
-For example, O*Net Online lists the following skills among those necessary for someone hoping to work in this position:
+In general, though, several characteristics will certainly benefit an individual interested in becoming a biomedical engineer in the future.
+For example, O*Net Online (2022) lists the following skills among those necessary for someone hoping to work in this position:

 Furthermore, a student who has already obtained a bachelor’s degree in biomedical engineering may still benefit from pursuing a graduate degree in the subject, as this will reinforce and deepen that student’s understanding.